 All staff at Elmgrove understand that safeguarding children is everyone's responsibility.
 We will:

 - provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual child - always act in the best interests of the child, taking their wishes and feelings into account - ensure that all staff and volunteers are recruited using robust 'Safer Recruitment' processes (See Safer Recruitment Procedures) - aim to identify concerns early and prevent concerns from escalating.
-This includes identifying emerging problems, liaising with the Designated Safeguarding Lead (DSL), sharing information with other professionals to support early identification and assessment and, in some cases, providing the lead professional in undertaking an early help assessment. - establish and maintain an environment where children feel respected, safe, and are encouraged to talk and be listened to when they have a worry or concern - require any member of staff who has a concern about a child's welfare to follow the referral process set out in this document - where there is a safeguarding concern, take the child's wishes and feelings into account at all stages of the process of intervention - ensure that children who have been abused or neglected will be supported in line with a child protection plan - work with parents/carers to build a supportive relationship and be clear about our Safeguarding and Child Protection Procedures and in particular, when we may need to refer concerns to other agencies - include opportunities across the curriculum, including PSHE and IT for children to be taught about safeguarding and to develop the skills they need to recognise danger and know where to seek help - maintain an attitude of "it could happen here" where safeguarding is concerned
+This includes identifying emerging problems, liaising with the Designated Safeguarding Lead (DSL), sharing information with other professionals to support early identification and assessment and, in some cases, providing the lead professional in undertaking an early help assessment.
+See and Harrow's Early Support Offer. - establish and maintain an environment where children feel respected, safe, and are encouraged to talk and be listened to when they have a worry or concern - require any member of staff who has a concern about a child's welfare to follow the referral process set out in this document - recognise that children may not always disclose abuse and that this should not stop staff having a 'professional curiosity' and speaking to the designated safeguarding lead (DSL) - where there is a safeguarding concern, take the child's wishes and feelings into account at all stages of the process of intervention - ensure that children who have been abused or neglected will be supported in line with a child protection plan - work with parents/carers to build a supportive relationship and be clear about our Safeguarding and Child Protection Procedures and in particular, when we may need to refer concerns to other agencies - include opportunities across the curriculum, including PSHE and IT for children to be taught about safeguarding and to develop the skills they need to recognise danger and know where to seek help - maintain an attitude of "it could happen here" where safeguarding is concerned.